AnzeBlaBla/PHP-Simplite/README.md

 - [ ] Write tests
 - [ ] Redo how GET and POST parameters are handled
 - [ ] Router is inconsistent with trailing slash (css and js includes break) - it should redirect to always have trailing slash
-- [ ] Problem if using COMPONENT_ID when replacing some component with a chunk, ID could duplicate
+- [x] Problem if using COMPONENT_ID when replacing some component with a chunk, ID could duplicate
+- [ ] Problem where page is rendered before layout.
+Could potentially result in vulns or errors where user is used before it's checked if user is logged in at all.

 ## Publishing